ABOUT ME

 This is the photo that sparked me to finally lose weight.
 This was taken Jan.
 1, 2004 on a hike to Crabtree Falls in Nelson County, Va.

-Here’s the simple story – in 2004 I was preparing to get married.
-I weighed 220 pounds.
-I started running.
-I lost weight.
-I started a blog in 2007 to detail my journey to completing my first marathon.
+My running journey — the second time around — started in 2004 when I weighed 220 pounds.
+I started this blog in 2007 as a way to detail my training to completing my first marathon.

-The longer story is I grew up being “naturally” athletic.
-I was “naturally” in shape because I was always on the move.
-I spent my childhood and teenage summers playing baseball, football and basketball literally on the streets of the neighborhood I grew up in.
+I also spent my childhood and teenage summers playing baseball, football and basketball literally on the streets of the neighborhood I grew up in.
 I played rec league basketball from third grade through my senior year of high school.
-I ran track in high school (one full season and parts of two indoor track seasons), once logging a 5:45 mile (but still finishing in the back).

 Then in my four years of college, I gained a little bit of weight every year.
 And four years after graduating college I weighed in at 220 pounds — way more than my general average of 160 pounds or so during high school.